All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 Du Quois: “That’s what I thought.”

-133. Latrine (slamming a Streck’s dead carrier pigeon down on the table): “A traitor in our midst!”
+136. Latrine (as usual, staggering in and wounded) slams Streck’s dead carrier pigeon down on the table: “A traitor in our midst!”

 Déjà Vu (looking at the pigeon): “Well done, Latrine!
 I see you have dealt with him appropriately!”